 There are two companies here that you need to be aware of: Algorand Foundation and Algorand Technologies.

 Algorand Foundation is a non-profit organization incorporated in Singapore that supports the growth of the Algorand ecosystem.
-The foundation’s roles include funding projects, protocol governance, research and development, compliance, community engagement and ecosystem treasury management.
+The foundation’s roles include funding projects, protocol governance, research and development, compliance, community engagement, and ecosystem treasury management.
 The Algorand Foundation was allocated 2.5 billion ALGO tokens when the ALGO tokens were created in 2019.
-At the end of 2024, the foundation had a balance of 1.645 billion ALGO tokens.

 Algorand Technologies Team